HERE ARE THE BEST PLACES TO VISIT IN LAKE GARDA

 We visited Lake Garda in mid-September – and it was still busy.
 Like really busy, though the crowds had thinned.

-Italian is the official language, though most people in the tourism sector do speak German and also basic English.
+Italian is the official language, though most people in the tourism sector speak German and basic English.

 More Things to Know

 Mosquitos!
 There are a lot of them.
 So, bring whatever you have that keeps them away from you (and tell us your secret!).

 There are many good places to stay in and around Lake Garda.
 Surely, Limone or Sirmione are great picks as Riva del Garda is.
 I have written a more detailed post about the best places to stay in and around Lake Garda.

 - Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities.

 - Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with a nice location.
 They also offer family suites, perfect if you’re traveling with your family.

 - Budget-friendly – Located right by Lake Garda’s shore, the lovely Hotel Porto Azzurro makes a good budget option.